-The basic diet of the Comorian consists of rice, potatoes, corn, fish, coconuts, and bananas.
-Other crops that are grown are sweet potatoes, citrus fruits, and pineapples.
+The basic diet of Comorians consists of rice, potatoes, corn, fish, coconuts, and bananas.
+Other crops that they grow include sweet potatoes, citrus fruits, and pineapples.

 Although young people wear Western style clothing, traditional clothing is still common among the adults.
 In town, a Comorian man will typically wear a white cotton garment and a knee-length shirt, sometimes with a white jacket and a white skull cap.
 When he goes out of town, he wears a long cloth sarong (colorful skirt).
 Most women wear long, colorful cotton dresses, with bright shawls as face coverings.
 Other women prefer wearing black robes that cover their heads.

-Polygamy (the practice of having more than one spouse) is an acceptable practice among the Comorian.
+Polygamy is an acceptable practice among Comorians.
 Children are expected to help with the farming, fishing, and caring of the animals.
-For recreation, the Comorian enjoy dancing, singing, and playing instruments, especially horns and drums.
+For recreation, Comorians enjoy dancing, singing, and playing instruments, especially horns and drums.

-Over one-quarter of all the Comorian live in cities; but whether in rural or urban areas, housing on the island is generally of poor quality.
-Although French and Arabic are the official languages of the islands, the Comorian speak their own Swahili dialect.
+Over one-quarter of all Comorians live in cities; but whether in rural or urban areas, housing on the island is generally of poor quality.

-The physical needs of the Comorian are numerous.
-Major problems on the Comoros Islands include poverty, disease, and hunger.
+The physical needs of Comorians are numerous.
+Major problems on the Comoros Islands include poverty, disease and hunger.
 Educational levels are low, and less than half of the population is literate.

 There is a shortage of hospitals and doctors, and many people suffer from illnesses and chronic malnutrition.
 Because of a poor water supply, good hygiene is lacking.
 Such problems contribute to a high death rate, especially among young children.

-The spiritual needs of the Comorian are even greater than their physical needs.
-Though freedom of religion exists on the islands, evangelism is not well received by these Shafiite Muslims.
-Their commitment to Islam, coupled with involvement in occult practices, has made these people difficult to reach.
+The spiritual needs of the Comorians are even greater than their physical needs.
+Though freedom of religion exists on the islands, evangelism is not well received by these Muslims.
+Their commitment to Islam, coupled with involvement in occult practices, has made them difficult to reach.

-Christian resources are limited.
-Consequently, the number of Comorian believers remains small.
-Prayer is the first step toward seeing these people reached with the Good News that Jesus Christ came to set them free.
+The number of Comorian believers remains small.
+Prayer is the first step toward seeing the eyes of their hearts opening to the Name of Jesus Christ.